Mitra98t/Flavor/flavor_book/src/implementation/lexer.md

 ## Setup

 The creation of a lexer starts with the definition of the allowed syntax.
-In the case of Novascript, this step was done in the [design](../design_of_the_language.md) phase.
+In the case of Flavor, this step was done in the [design](../design_of_the_language.md) phase.
 Using the code as we imagined it, we can define this allowed syntax.
 For instance, notice the usage of the keyword `let`, the semicolon `;` and the